Advanced search

 a) Non-HIT patients (DVT prophylaxis)

-Plasma anti-Xa activity is linearly related to the dose of Danaparoid Sodium given.
-If it is necessary to monitor anticoagulant activity, and for individual dose setting, a functional anti-factor Xa test using a chromogenic peptide substrate should be used.
-In this test Danaparoid Sodium should be used as standard for constructing the reference curve.
+Plasma anti-Xa activity is linearly related to the dose of danaparoid sodium given.
+In general, monitoring of plasma anti-Xa activity is not necessary.
+If monitoring of anticoagulant activity is performed then a functional anti-factor Xa test using a chromogenic peptide substrate should be used.
+In this test danaparoid sodium should be used as standard for constructing the reference curve.

 b) HIT patients